Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Localized states engineering

 \section{Localized states engineering}

-In the previous section we have discussed the localization properties of the ground state of the bosonic quantum East model within each symmetry sector specified by the occupation $n_0$ of the first non-vacant site.
-In this section we show that the ground states of different symmetry sectors are connected via bosonic creation and annihilation operators.
-We use this infinite set of localized states to construct many-body versions of cat, coherent and squeezed states relevant for quantum information purposes.
+In Sec.~\ref{section_localization}, we have discussed the localization properties of the ground state of the bosonic quantum East model within each symmetry sector specified by the occupation $n_0$ of the first nonvacant site.
+In this section, we show that the ground states of different symmetry sectors are connected via bosonic creation and annihilation operators.
+We use this infinite set of localized states to construct \ric{the localized} versions of cat, coherent, and squeezed states that are relevant for quantum-information purposes. \ric{These states share the same properties as their single-mode counterparts, although they are supported on a few neighboring sites toward the East as the ground states.}

 Starting with a given symmetry sector fixed by $n_0$, our aim is to find operators $\mathcal{A}$ and $\mathcal{A}^{\dag}$ that obey the bosonic canonical commutation relations $\left[ \mathcal{A}, \mathcal{A}^{\dag} \right] = 1$, with the defining property